 What is a Fire Assembly Point?

-An assembly point is a designated safe location where people should gather after evacuating a building during a fire or other emergency.
-It forms a critical part of any fire escape or evacuation plan, allowing occupants to move away from danger, remain accounted for, and avoid obstructing emergency services.
-In the UK, while the law does not prescribe exact distances or layouts, suitable assembly arrangements are expected under the Regulatory Reform Fire Safety Order 2005 as part of effective evacuation planning and staff training.
+A fire assembly point is where occupants should gather once they have left a building during a fire or other emergency.
+It is a core part of any fire escape or evacuation plan, helping people move away from danger, remain accounted for, and avoid obstructing the fire and rescue service when they arrive.

 Why Assembly Points Matter

 Once people have left a building, the risk is not automatically over.
-Poorly chosen or poorly communicated assembly points can lead to confusion, people drifting back towards entrances, or crowds forming in locations that hinder fire and rescue service access.
-A clear assembly point supports:
+A poorly chosen or poorly communicated assembly point can lead to confusion, people drifting back towards entrances, or crowds gathering in locations that hinder the fire and rescue service.
+A clear, well-managed assembly point supports accountability through roll calls where required, reduces the risk of re-entry into a dangerous building, keeps access routes clear for responders, and produces calmer and more controlled evacuations.

 What Makes a Suitable Assembly Point

 A good assembly point is not simply an empty space.
 It must be appropriate for the building, its occupants, and the surrounding environment.
-Key considerations include:
+There are five considerations we return to most often during fire risk assessments.

 1. Distance from the Building

-The assembly point should be far enough away to avoid smoke, heat, falling debris, or glass, while remaining close enough to reach quickly.
-In practice, this is often at least the width of the building away, but may need to be further depending on height and risk profile.
+The assembly point should be far enough away to avoid smoke, heat, falling debris, and glass, while remaining close enough to reach quickly on foot.
+In practice, this is often at least the width of the building away, although for taller or higher-risk premises the distance may need to be greater.

 2. Safety from Other Hazards

-The location should not expose people to additional risks such as vehicle movements, industrial operations, water hazards, or neighbouring buildings that may also be affected by fire.
+The chosen location should not expose people to additional risks, such as vehicle movements, industrial operations, water hazards, or neighbouring buildings that may also be affected by a fire.

 3. Capacity and Accessibility

-The area must be large enough to safely accommodate all occupants without crowding.
-It should also be accessible to everyone who may need to use it, including people with mobility impairments.
+The area must be large enough to accommodate all occupants without crowding, and accessible to everyone who may need to use it, including people with mobility impairments or other individual needs.

 4. Clear Identification

 Assembly points should be clearly identified, typically using recognised green and white safety signage.
-Signage should be durable, visible in low light, and positioned so it can be easily seen once people have exited the building.
-Where signage is used, it should be consistent with the evacuation plan and not create confusion with other safety signs.
+Signs should be durable, visible in low light, and positioned so they can be easily seen once people have left the building.
+Signage must be consistent with the evacuation plan and should not create confusion with other safety signs.

 5. Avoiding Obstruction of Emergency Services

-Assembly points must not be located near fire appliance access routes, hydrants, or building entrances likely to be used by the fire and rescue service.
-Keeping these areas clear is essential during an incident.
+Assembly points must not be located near fire appliance access routes, hydrants, or entrances likely to be used by the fire and rescue service.
+Keeping those areas clear is essential during an incident.

 One Assembly Point or More?

 Some premises can operate safely with a single assembly point.
-Others, particularly larger or multi-entrance buildings, may require multiple assembly points depending on which exits people use.
-Where more than one assembly point is provided, the evacuation plan must clearly explain which groups use which location, and how accountability is managed across multiple points.
+Others, particularly larger or multi-entrance buildings, may need more than one depending on which exits are used.
+Where multiple assembly points are provided, the evacuation plan must clearly explain which groups use which location, and how accountability is managed across them.
+Ambiguity on this point is a common source of confusion during real incidents.

 Assembly Points and Accountability

-In workplaces, schools, and other managed premises, assembly points are often linked to roll calls or headcounts.
+In workplaces, schools, care homes, and other managed premises, assembly points are often linked to roll calls or headcounts.
 This may involve fire wardens, line managers, or designated staff checking that people are present.
-Any accountability process should be simple, realistic, and practiced.
-Overly complex systems tend to fail under pressure.
+Any accountability process should be simple, realistic, and practiced regularly.
+Overly complex systems, such as those relying on multiple paper lists or unclear reporting lines, tend to fail under pressure.

 Common Problems We See

-These issues are usually straightforward to fix once identified.
+These issues are usually straightforward to fix once they have been identified, and doing so often costs very little.

 Assembly Points as Part of the Evacuation Plan

-Assembly points should always be considered alongside escape routes, alarm arrangements, and evacuation strategies.
-Changes to site layout, parking, neighbouring developments, or occupancy can all affect whether an assembly point remains suitable.
-They should be reviewed regularly as part of the fire risk assessment process.
+Assembly points should always be considered alongside escape routes, alarm arrangements, and the wider evacuation strategy.
+Changes to site layout, parking arrangements, neighbouring developments, or occupancy can all affect whether an assembly point remains suitable.
+For that reason, assembly points should be reviewed regularly as part of the fire risk assessment process, not treated as a decision made once and forgotten.

 Getting It Right in Practice

-Selecting and managing assembly points is about understanding how people behave in an emergency and providing clear, practical arrangements that work when they are needed.
-At Fletcher Risk Management, we regularly review assembly point arrangements for organisations across Chester, the North West and North Wales as part of our fire risk assessments.
-If you are unsure whether your assembly point is suitable, or whether your evacuation arrangements are complete, Fletcher Risk Management can provide clear, proportionate advice tailored to your premises.
-Please contact us today.
+Selecting and managing assembly points is fundamentally about understanding how people behave in an emergency and providing clear, practical arrangements that work when they are actually needed.
+At Fletcher Risk Management, we regularly review assembly point arrangements for organisations across Chester, the North West, and North Wales as part of our fire risk assessment and fire safety training work.

-This article is provided for general information only and does not constitute legal advice.
-Fire safety duties and evacuation arrangements vary depending on the type, use and design of a building.
+Disclaimer This article is provided for general information only and does not constitute legal advice.
+Fire safety duties and evacuation arrangements vary depending on the type, use, and design of a building.
 You should always seek competent professional advice tailored to your specific premises.